 Late-night shows return after writers strike as actors resume talks that could end their standoff

-LOS ANGELES — Late-night talk shows are returning after a five-month absence brought on by the Hollywood writers strike, while actors will begin talks that could end their own long work walk-off.
+Late-night talk shows have returned after a five-month absence brought on by the Hollywood writers strike, while actors will begin talks that could end their own long work walk-off.

 Comedian John Oliver got his first take on the strike out, exuberantly returning Sunday night to his “Last Week Tonight” show on HBO and delivering full-throated support for the strike.